Cost-Sensitive Label Embedding for Multi-Label Classification: Introduction

 While LE algorithms have become major tools for tackling the MLC problem, most existing LE algorithms are designed to optimize only one or few specific criteria.
 The algorithms may then suffer from bad performance with respect to other criteria.
-Given that different applications demand different criteria, it is thus important to achieve cost (criterion) sensitivity to make LE algorithms more realistic.
-Cost-sensitivity for MLC is attracting research attention in recent years \cite{Dembczynski2010pcc, Dembczynski2011pcc2, Li2014cft}, but to the best of our knowledge, there is no work on cost-sensitive label embedding (CSLE) algorithms yet.
+Given that different applications demand different criteria, it is thus important to achieve cost (criterion) sensitivity to make MLC algorithms more realistic.
+Cost-sensitive MLC (CSMLC) algorithms consider the criterion as an additional input, and take it into account either in the training or the predicting stage.
+The additional input can then be used to guide the algorithm towards more realistic predictions.
+CSMLC algorithms are attracting research attention in recent years \citep{Lo2011csrakel1,Lo2014csrakel2,Dembczynski2010pcc,Dembczynski2011pcc2,Li2014cft}, but to the best of our knowledge, there is no work on cost-sensitive label embedding (CSLE) algorithms yet.

-In this paper, we conduct a pioneering study on the design of CSLE algorithms, which take the intended criterion into account in the training stage to locate a cost-sensitive hidden structure in the embedded space.
-The cost-sensitive hidden structure can then be used for more effective learning and more accurate prediction with respect to the criterion of interest.
-Inspired by the finding that most of the existing LSDR algorithms can be viewed as linear manifold learning approaches, we propose to adopt manifold learning for CSLE.